-This paper provides an overview of how three countries, Hong Kong, Spain and Norway, have adopted and/or adapted the Gatsby Benchmarks to fit their educational needs.
+This paper provides an overview of how two countries, Spain and Norway, and the special administrative region of Hong Kong, have adopted and/or adapted the Gatsby Benchmarks to fit their educational needs.
 This suggests that the international work that informed the original construction of the benchmarks has resonance and wider applicability.
-Hong Kong was one of the countries visited for the international fieldwork and their adoption of the benchmarks provides symmetry.
-The use of the framework validates not just the work that has been undertaken in England, but the universality of the benchmarks, in that they reflect what good guidance should look like in all countries.
+Hong Kong was visited for the international fieldwork and their adoption of the benchmarks provides symmetry.
+The use of the framework validates not just the work that has been undertaken in England, but the universality of the benchmarks, in that they reflect what good guidance should look like in all countries/special administrative regions.

 A key strength identified by all is the flexibility of the framework.
 Both Spain and Hong Kong have adapted the benchmarks, branding them locally and extending them to 10 benchmarks (referred to in Spain as 'keys') to better reflect the educational and cultural context.
 Norway used the existing standards because they supported the model of practice already in place.
 This shows that the benchmarks can retain their core focus but they can flex to meet local needs.
-This is something which has been commented on previously throughout both this research and the wider Good Career Guidance: The Next 10 Years project.
+This is something which has been commented on previously throughout both this research and the wider Good Career Guidance: The Next 10 Years project.16